jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 #### 2.1.2.1.
 Motivation

-Motivation an extremely important part of learning; it is *why* people learn, rather than *how.*
+Motivation an extremely important part of learning; it is *why* people learn, rather than *how.* It's important to know that **optimal motivation is moderate motivation,** and excess motivation is anxiety; this should be considered in motivational design, e.g. when setting the level of risk/reward (it should be moderate).

 In addition to the Keller model below, Bransford et al. (2014) credit the following factors with increasing motivation:

-- A "performance orientation" (citng Dweck, 1989) tends to sap motivation, versus a "learning orientation" (AKA growth mindset?)
+- A learning orientation and growth mindset (see Dweck et al., 2014) versus a performance orientation
-- Social recognition, shared work, solidarity
+- Social recognition, shared work, and solidarity

 Keller (1983) writes practically on motivation but grounds it in his prior theoretical work.
 This work, in keeping with field theory/social learning theory, starts from the assumption that B, behavior is a function of E, the environment and P, the individual person, **B=f(E,P).** Then, as categories of behavior, Keller distinguishes between:

-- **Effort** = P's level of engagement and discipline, "a direct indicator of motivation" [jtk: I dispute this, because e.g. mental health];
+- **Effort** = P's level of engagement and discipline, "a direct indicator of motivation" [jtck: consider mental health though..];
 - **Performance** = f(motivation/effort, ability, opportunity); and
 - **Consequences** = performance + (benefits to the individual = reinforce motivation)

 Determinants E and P may be examined for each behavior, identifying instructional strategies:

 ![](../illos/motivation.png)

-A very important note: **optimal motivation is moderate motivation** (excess motivation is anxiety).
-This should be considered in motivational design, e.g. when setting the level of risk/reward (it should be moderate).

 ##### 2.1.2.1.1.
 Interest